 For several years, The Center for Climate Protection has been advocating for a carbon price that returns revenues to people.
-The new California Climate Credit is one of the first times that this will be put into practice.
+The California Climate Credit is one of the first times that this has been put into practice.

 A Price Signal for Climate Protection

 Why do we need a price on carbon?
 To reflect the actual cost to our economy and environment of fossil fuel.
 When we have to pay more to pollute the atmosphere for our energy needs, we will consume less fossil fuel based energy and more renewable energy.
 We can do this by “capping” the greenhouse gases that are allowed to be put into the atmosphere and making polluters pay when they emit emissions under this cap.

 At the same time we need a policy that addresses the regressive impact of rising energy prices on middle and lower income people that such a carbon price will contribute to.
 That is why we believe a substantial portion of any revenue collected by the state from a carbon tax or fee should be returned to citizens in the form of a dividend, rebate, or credit.
 This is sometimes referred to as “Cap and Dividend.”
 The good news is that in California, in part because of our efforts, we now have both.

 Money in your pocket – Your Climate Credit